 MOD USA/9A2/9

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall, to the greatest extent practicable, establish policies to promote the development of international telecommunication services that are generally available to the public.

 Reasons: Editorial update to align the provision with CS 5.